 LinkedIn banner images are sized quite long and thin so think carefully about something welcoming and engaging but relevant to your audience that fits that space.
 Some employees might opt for a branded banner that nods to their company’s colour palette, subtle but effective to create a unified look.

 This is essential to your profile, so don’t miss it.
-Your LinkedIn headline is almost like your email subject line; it hooks people in to find out more.
+Your LinkedIn headline is almost like your email subject line; it hooks people in to learn more.
 Depending on your objective for using LinkedIn, you could simply add your job role and company here, a summary of how amazing you are or even highlight that you are looking for work.

 This summary section is that snappy first few paragraphs that not everyone will get around to reading but sums you up for all your education, experience and accomplishments.
 It’s one of the few free spaces on your profile to write about pretty much anything, so don’t be afraid to bring in some exciting storytelling elements here.